 You can also travel to Croatia and Slovenia, as Trieste is located on the border to Slovenia.
 In a couple of hours, you can get to the beautiful coastal town of Baska Krk Island.

 There is something magical about Venice that I cannot put into words.
 As a local, no other place in Italy makes me feel like strolling on Venice’s Calle.
-Having visited Venice since I was a kid and throughout my life, whenever I get out of the train and start walking through the Venetian Calli, I always have the impression I am visiting for the first time.
+Having visited Venice since I was a kid and throughout my life, whenever I get out of the train and start walking through the Venetian Calli, I always think I am visiting for the first time.

 There is always a hidden small place, hundreds of little “calli” (dead-end alleys) to discover and get lost.
 And many small islands on the Venetian Lagoon that are a real treasure.
 You can go on a heritage tour and explore more of its naturalistic beauty: go biking, walking, and bird watching.

-These are some of Venice’s most unusual places that are not on most tourists when they come to see Venice.
+These are some of Venice’s most unusual places that are not on most tourists’ plan when they come to see Venice.

 Vittorio Veneto, a small heritage town in Northern Italy